-Use the TRACK LEVEL knob to change tempo in steps of one BPM.
+Use the LEVEL knob to change tempo in steps of one BPM.
 Pressing the knob while turning it changes the tempo eight steps at a time.
 The [ARROW] keys [UP] or [DOWN] change the tempo steps of 0.1 BPM.

 Note that you can choose between a project tempo (same tempo for all the patterns in a project) or use a separate tempo for every pattern.
-Press [FUNC] + [YES] to switch between PROJECT and PATTERN tempo mode.
+Press [FUNCTION] + [YES] to switch between PROJECT and PATTERN tempo mode.

 To tap a tempo setting, press and hold the [FUNCTION] key and tap the [TEMPO] key in a steady rhythm.
 The average tempo of the taps calculates after four consecutive taps.
-For more information, please see "11.1.4 TEMPO" on page 38.
+For more information, please see "11.1.4 TEMPO" on page 37.

-7.1.6 EDITING PARAMETERS
+7.1.6 SETTING PARAMETERS

-Each drum track has five PARAMETER pages, accessed by pressing the [SRC], [SMPL], [FLTR], [AMP], and [LFO] keys.
+Each drum track has five PARAMETER pages, accessed by pressing [PARAMETER] keys SYNTH, SAM-PLE, FILTER, AMP, and LFO.
 The parameters found here affect the sound in various ways.
-When the FX track is active, the corresponding PARAMETER pages are DELAY, REVERB, DISTORTION, COMPRESSOR, and LFO, accessed by the same keys.
+When the FX track is active, the corresponding PARAMETER pages are DELAY, REVERB, DISTORTION, COMPRESSOR and LFO, accessed by the same keys.

 - 1. Make sure a pattern is playing. - 2.
-Press [TRK] + [PAD] 1-12 to select one of the twelve drum tracks. - 3.
+Press [TRACK] + [PADS] 1-12 to select one of the twelve drum tracks. - 3.
 To change, for example, the cutoff of the filter, press the FILTER key.
-The display then shows the FILTER page.
+The FILTER page will be shown on the LCD screen.
 The parameter labeled FRQ changes the cutoff of the filter.
 Turn DATA ENTRY knob E to change the parameter value, and hear how the Sound is affected.